 Travellers who cannot provide proof of a negative test, or have results from a test that was administered more than 48 hours before traveling to Panama, will be required to take a test at the airport.
 The cost of the test is $50.00 and this is paid by the traveller.

-Currently there are curfews in some areas of the country, however there are no checkpoints, or restrictions on travelling within the country.
+Currently, there are curfews in some areas of the country, however, there are no checkpoints or restrictions on traveling within the country.

 Anyone leaving their residence must be wearing a mask that covers their nose and mouth.
 Any individual not wearing a mask is subject to possible detention and fine.
 Masks are also required in all businesses.